deemytch/various-additions/Readme.md

 For checking the list of timeouts.

-Argument `models` could be any database model, that supports `created_at` method, or Date, DateTime or Integer as unix time.
+Argument `models` could be the list of any database model, that supports `created_at` method, or Date, DateTime or Integer as unix time in any order.

 Returns boolean.

-* Any of models is reached timeout?
+* Any of models was reached timeout?

         tmout_any?( tlast, *models )